CoreCrafted-Network/server-docs/README.md

 > Also, **NEVER** make lie and advertisements when modifying, or changing truths to something else maliciously (e.g. changing "Server Owner" to someone else)

+### Branching
+There are currently 2 master branches, one is "master" , while another one is "master_zh-hk".
+The "master" branch is used to hold the production English version of the documentation, and the "master_zh-hk" is used to hold production Traditional Chinese version of the documentation.
+Therefore, if you are making a merge request, make sure you choose the right branch to merge so that the language of both the fork and original branch matches.

 ### Minor Mistakes / Improvements:
 If you found out ***a few*** minor mistakes for example:
 * spelling mistakes